semifor/dehoarding/_posts/2014-10-14-empty-wine-bottles.md

 about this interesting craft project, bought a special glass cutting kit, and decided to make out-door candle covers as gifts for friends.
-She collected seven (so far) bottles with unique shapes and colors with he intent of cutting the bottoms out and polishing the cut edges.
+She collected seven (so far) bottles with unique shapes and colors with the intent of cutting the bottoms out and polishing the cut edges.

 That was months ago.
 I don't know when, or if, she'll find the motivation to complete that project.
 So, I discarded the bottles that